Helen Ogg, Ad. Dip. PC, MNCS(Acc). BSc (Hons). PhD.

 By training I am an integrative psychotherapist.
 My approach is flexible and adaptable, and recognises that people are complex and their lives complicated.

-Couples or relationship counselling is also suitable for other relationship dynamics (parent-child; siblings, for example) – indeed, wherever two individuals seek better understanding and resolution of painful issues.
+Couples or relationship counselling is also suitable for other relationships (parent-child; siblings, for example) – indeed, wherever two individuals seek better understanding and resolution of painful issues.

 It is in the nature of the counselling process that clients often disclose deeply personal details of their lives.
 To safeguard client confidentiality I do not add your name or other identifying details to my notes.
 In addition, I do not store sensitive client information on my computer.